nkij/jammt-mobile/README.md

 ---

-## 📱 Mobile App Options
+## 📱 Mobile App Option

-For a more complete experience with mobile-friendly interfaces, choose one of the mobile app versions:
+For a more complete experience with mobile-friendly interfaces, use the Expo mobile app version:

-### Option 1: Expo Version (Easiest Mobile Setup)

 **📁 [`LaserOpticsCalculatorExpo/`](LaserOpticsCalculatorExpo/)**